-Approximately 28 million people still lack health insurance, and are more likely to have problems paying medical bills.
+In 2021, 8.3 percent of people, or 27.2 million, did not have health insurance at any point during the year and are more likely to have problems paying medical bills.
 This inability to pay results in uncompensated care costs for counties.
-States and localities spent upwards of \$11.9 billion on uncompensated care in 2017, according to Kaiser Family Foundation.
+Between 2015 -2017 states and localities spent an average of \$42.4 billion per year on uncompensated care according to Kaiser Family Foundation.
 In Harris County, Texas, for example, residents pay more than \$500 million per year in property taxes to cover the cost of uncompensated care costs in the county's public hospitals.